alecr-thegrovery/utm-plugin/README.md

-# utm-plugin
+# Advanced UTMs Plugin

-Standalone UTM sessionization and tracking plugin
+Standalone persistent UTM sessionization and tracking plugin

 Simple Javascript plugin for detecting UTM parameters in a URL, saving them to the user's session, and using those UTM values throughout the user's lifecycle.